DeityVengy/Star-Wars-Genesis-V4-Wabbajack/README.md

 3. Why no lightsabers?<br />
    There are a few lightsaber and jedi/sith mods but it just doesn't really work or feel immersive, especially with this game's poor melee combat.
 I will add lightsabers when they are ready with proper animations, deflection, and dismemberment.
 To be fair, the odds of an average person in Star Wars encountering Jedi/Sith is pretty low anyway.
 Just make it part of your headcannon lol.
 4. Certain NPC's are missing their heads or aren't converted.
 How do I fix? <br />
    This happens when you mod existing saves.
 There are 2 possible solutions.
-Open console, click them, and do resetinventory.
-If that doesn't work, try using "disable" on them closing the console for them to disappear, and then open console and type enable.
-Highly recommend saving your game before hand incase you mess something up.
+First, save your game.
+Then open the console, click them (make sure it says NPC), and do resetinventory.
+If that doesn't work, try using "disable" on them closing the console for them to disappear.
+Then open console and without clicking anything, do "enable".
+IF that still doesn't work, then please kindly report it as a bug in my [Discord](https://discord.gg/sqKTwGRwwY)
 5. What are Constellation.esm and OldMars.esm in your plugins tab? <br />
    These are pre-order bonuses/dlcs.
 You can safely ignore
 6. Why are some of the mods on Google Drive and not on Nexus Mods? <br />